The past year has been the strangest I have experienced in 17 of teaching. It has also been one of the most challenging.

 - Don’t be fooled into thinking that live lessons beat prepared materials.
 Consider whether all pupils will be able to access a live session.

 - Focus on the quality of input.
-As remote learning continues for many pupils, we will need to introduce them to new ideas.
+As remote learning continues, we will need to introduce them to new ideas.
 Make use of video clips, diagrams and recorded narration from you to give a well-scripted explanation of anything they haven’t encountered before.

 - Give opportunities for dialogue.
 One way pupils develop their understanding is through having their ideas challenged and having to justify them.
 Make use of forums and shared documents to keep the discussion going.